marvinlix/karman/CONTRIBUTING.md

    ```bash
    git push origin feature/your-feature
    ```
-6. **Open a Pull Request**: Open a pull request on the main repository.
+6. **Open a Pull Request**: Open a pull request on the `experimental` repository.
 Provide a detailed description of your changes and why they are needed.

 ### Code Style